-The generalization seems to be that AT Place functions can only be assigned to static objects.
+The generalization seems to be that AT Place functions can be assigned only to static objects.
 Future research will have to establish whether this generalization holds for Yucatec as well.
-If it does, that would explain why the verbs in the column on the right in Figure 12 are not applicable to Ground Motion scenarios.
+If it does, that would explain why the verbs in the column on the right in Figure 6.12 are not applicable to Ground Motion scenarios.
 Indirect confirmation of this hypothesis comes from the fact, reported in the next subsection, that the verbs in the right column are in fact more compatible with events involving the emergence or disappearance of the Figure in or from a configuration with the Ground.

-3.2.
-Figure/Ground emerging/disappearing
+Figure/Ground Emerging/Disappearing

 Another test of CoL semantics is CoL coming about as a result of the Figure emerging in or disappearing from a configuration with the Ground.
-Compatibility with such "beaming" scenarios - just as compatibility with ground motion - shows that Yucatec CoL descriptions do not entail Translational Motion of the Figure.
+Compatibility with such "beaming" scenarios-just as compatibility with Ground motion-shows that Yucatec CoL descriptions do not entail T-Motion of the Figure.
 The stimuli employed in the present study instantiate this type of scenario with teleportation of the Figure, as in science fiction movies.
-Examples (24)-(25) feature òok 'enter' in descriptions of a scene in which a ball "beams" into an enclosure; cf. Figure 13-14.
+Examples (25a)-(25b) feature òok "enter" in descriptions of a scene in which a ball "beams" into an enclosure; cf. Figures 6.13 and 6.14.